manish3173/Zeotap/README.md

 1. Ensure you have the necessary libraries installed: pandas, numpy, matplotlib, seaborn, sklearn.
 2. Load the datasets using the provided paths.
 3. Follow the Jupyter notebooks for EDA, Lookalike Model, and Clustering tasks.

 ## Contributing
 Feel free to submit issues and pull requests.
 Contributions are welcome!

-## Contributing
-Feel free to submit issues and pull requests.
-Contributions are welcome!